 How to form a limited company

 Forming your Limited company takes just five minutes on the SJD website.
-Forming your company costs £125 + VAT with your company all set up the same day – this includes setting up your company bank account and registering your company for VAT and PAYE.
+Company formation costs £125 + VAT with your company all set up the same day – this includes setting up your company bank account and registering your company for VAT and PAYE.

-Then you will need to appoint an accountant who will be able to advise you on the most tax efficient way of working through your limited company.
-Visit our what will an accountant do for me page for more information.
+You will need to appoint an accountant who will be able to advise you on the most tax-efficient way of working through your limited company.
+Visit our guide to find out what an accountant can do for you for more information.